 The majority of camera phones have fixed-focus lenses.
 In order to get close to the action, you have physically to move; crop the picture or zoom digitally which simply enlarges the pixels so they look can look blurred.
 Some recent high-end smartphones now include optical zooms.

-Digital cameras are also better at shooting close-ups, many have Macro modes that can shoot from 1cm away, a smartphone with a decent camera can focus from 10cm.
+Digital Camera HQ explains that digital cameras are also better at shooting close-ups, many have Macro modes that can shoot from 1cm away, a smartphone with a decent camera can focus from 10cm..

 Many digital cameras offer an optical or sensor stabilizer that reduces the effect of cameras shakes in low light, when using a long lens or when shooting fast-moving action.
 Because of the cost of these stabilizers and the fact they can increase the depth of the device, phone manufacturers tend to include digital stabilizers which reduce the quality of the pictures.